Minimassisteria

-Minimassisteria is a marine bacterivorous genus of protists with only one species, M. diva, that presents three different lifestyle forms.
+Minimassisteria is a marine bacterivorous genus of protists with only one species, Minimassisteria diva, that presents three different lifestyle forms.
 It has a widespread geographic distribution.
 It is an amoeboflagellate most closely related to Massisteria, and together comprise the family Massisteriidae.

 Morphology and behavior

 Minimassisteria are trimorphic (i.e. with three forms) filose amoeboflagellates with two flagella.
 Their life cycle has a trophic phase that feeds by non-anastomosing filose pseudopodia (i.e. filopodia) that bear evident granules along their length.
 There is a distinct swimming form and, unlike its closest relative Massisteria, a crawling form with a thicker non-granular anterior filopodia used for traction.